EndPointCorp/end-point-blog/2010/01/12/rails-ecommerce-spree-hooks-tutorial.html.md

 title: 'Rails Ecommerce with Spree: Customizing with Hooks Tutorial'
 ---

-In the last couple months, there's been a bit of buzz around theme and hook implementation in [Spree](http://spreecommerce.com/).
-The Spree team hasn't officially announced the newest version 0.9.5, but the edge code is available at [http://github.com/railsdog/spree](http://github.com/railsdog/spree) and developers have been encouraged to work with the edge code to check out the new features.
-Additionally, there is decent documentation [here](http://spreecommerce.com/documentation/theming.html) about theme and hook implementation.
+In the last couple months, there's been a bit of buzz around theme and hook implementation in [Spree](https://spreecommerce.org/).
+The Spree team hasn't officially announced the newest version 0.9.5, but the [edge code is available](https://github.com/spree/spree) and developers have been encouraged to work with the edge code to check out the new features.
+Additionally, there is decent [documentation about theme and hook implementation](https://guides.spreecommerce.org/developer/view.html).
 In this article, I'll go through several examples of how I would approach site customization using hooks in the upcoming Spree 0.9.5 release.

 **Background**

-I've been a [big](http://groups.google.com/group/spree-user/browse_thread/thread/57b2bb9a48f9a8bd/b950cfffb989b1b3?lnk=gst&q=wordpress#b950cfffb989b1b3) [proponent](http://groups.google.com/group/spree-user/browse_thread/thread/4e03da372f7652/1be11e3c06847c2d?lnk=gst&q=wordpress#1be11e3c06847c2d) of how WordPress implements themes, plugins, and hooks in the [spree-user Google group](http://groups.google.com/group/spree-user).
+I've been a [big](https://groups.google.com/forum/#!topic/spree-user/V7K7mkj5qL0) [proponent](https://groups.google.com/forum/#!topic/spree-user/AE4D2jcvdlI) of how WordPress implements themes, plugins, and hooks in the [spree-user Google group](https://groups.google.com/forum/#!forum/spree-user).
 The idea behind WordPress themes is that a theme includes a set of PHP files that contain the display logic, HTML, and CSS for the customer-facing pages:

 - index
 - a post page